wvzxn/universal-symlink-installer/README.md

 ##### *version: 1.5j*

-Simple script that will help you speed up the Symlink creation process on Windows OS.
+Simple script that will help you speed up the Symlink creation process on Windows.
 It acts as both installer and uninstaller.

 ## Usage